Exercise 2: Disaster impact in different regions of Senegal#

 ../../_images/en_ex1_per_direct_affected.PNG

-1. Select a color scheme using the Symbology to visualize the share of people directly affected in the different regions (Hint: Categorized).
+1. Select a colour scheme using the Symbology to visualise the share of people directly affected in the different regions (Hint: Categorized).

-• Play around with different modes to find a useful color/categorization scheme for the visualization.
+• Play around with different modes to find a useful colour/categorisation scheme for the visualisation.

 • Which regions are more and which are less directly affected?
 Are there any data gaps?